aspose-total/Aspose.Total-Products/total/net/conversion/odt-to-ppsx/_index.md

 // Load the Single Page Microsoft Word ODT file Aspose.Words.Document odt = new Aspose.Words.Document("sourceWordFile.odt");

-// Save odt file to HTML
+// Save ODT file to HTML
 odt.Save("filepath\\test.html", SaveFormat.Html);

-// To convert multi pages ODT documents export each page to HTML separately using Aspose.Words and then use the below code to convert to PPSX.
+// To convert multi pages ODT documents, export each page to HTML separately using Aspose.Words and then use the below code to convert to PPSX.

 using (Presentation ppsx = new Presentation()){